TakeScoop/terraform-cloud-workspace-action/README.md

 ### Variables and Workspace Variables

-`variables` are applied to all created workspaces, where `workspace_variables` are applied to the noted workspace
+`variables` are applied to all created workspaces, where `workspace_variables` are applied to the noted workspace.
+Per the [workspace docs](https://www.terraform.io/docs/cloud/workspaces/variables.html), `category` field must be set to either `env` or `terraform`.

 ```yml
 ...